Road Runner's Death Valley Rally: Reception

-Jonathan Davies of Super Play magazine gave the game a 42 percent rating and criticized it for its difficult gameplay, bad collision detection, and lack of a password feature, and wrote that the game is composed of "some absolutely fabulous animated sequences (they really are wonderful) linked by some truly appalling platform levels."
-Road Runner's Death Valley Rally has an aggregate score of 65.67% based on three reviews on GameRankings.
+Road Runner's Death Valley Rally received average critical reception.
+Entertainment Weekly's Lou Kesten found it to be a fun, fast-paced game similar to Mario, stating that it evokes the classic Warner Bros. cartoons from the 1950s.
+Super Play's Jonathan Davies criticized the game for its awful platforming levels, horrible controls, poor collision detection, lack of a password feature, and high difficulty.

-Entertainment Weekly wrote that "You, as the Road Runner, must escape the clutches of Wile E. Coyote, whose ACME-brand costumes and contraptions have been lovingly reproduced in detail from actual 1950s cartoons."
 Nintendo Power ranked the game 10# in their Top SNES Games of 1992 writing: "The feeling of the classic cartoon is captured through great character animations, sampled sounds and hilarious defeat scenes for Wile E. Coyote."

 Cancelled sequel

 A sequel, titled Wile E's Revenge, was in development by Software Creations and was planned as a follow-up to Death Valley Ralley.
 Unlike the first game, the sequel would allow the user to control Wile E. Coyote as he chases the Road Runner.
-The game was cancelled because of Sunsoft's bankruptcy in 1995.
+The game was cancelled because of Sun Corporation of America's bankruptcy in 1995.